cremich/awesome-q-developer/README.md

 - [Build a React App with CodeWhisperer](https://github.com/aws-samples/build-react-full-stack-app-with-codewhisperer) - In this workshop, you will use Amazon CodeWhisperer to develop application in React Full-stack(MERN stack) with help of the basics of prompt engineering.
 MERN Stack is a collection of MongoDB, Express, React and Node, used to develop web applications comprising backend, front-end, and database components.
 It is JavaScript that is used for the faster and easier development of full-stack web applications.

+- [Guidance for Creating a Customized Coding Companion with Amazon CodeWhisperer on AWS](https://github.com/aws-solutions-library-samples/guidance-for-creating-a-customized-coding-companion-with-amazon-codewhisperer) - This automated solution enables customers to leverage public open source repositories to train more robust customizations with Amazon CodeWhisperer Professional.
+By orchestrating the process of detecting, downloading, and preparing new repository releases, this architecture provides seamless access to a wealth of up-to-date training data.

 ## 🛠️ Tools & Integrations

 - [AWS Toolkit for VSCode](https://github.com/aws/aws-toolkit-vscode) - The AWS Toolkit for Visual Studio Code is an extension for connecting your favorite IDE to use AmazonCodewhisperer.